avgx/howtocookmicroservices.github.io/_posts/2015-04-02-docker-compose.markdown

 - install some apt-packages (mysql client, runit, nodejs)
 - install consul-template
 - create service directories
 - add shell scripts to service directories (for unicorn, consul-template and consumers).
-They are one-liners that execute given scripts from service repository
+They are one-liners that execute given scripts from service repository.
+Also to note that scripts to execute are added via git submodule and are the same across all of the rails microservices
 - set gem/bundle specific environment variables to install gems onto shared volume
-- install bunder
+- install gem bundler
 - `ONBUILD` instructions to add Gemfile/Gemfile.lock and then add code

 #### NOTES